Doing an internship for credit as part of your Université Laval study program

 If your internship is optional, you will have to adhere to the right to work terms set out in your study permit.

-You may be able to do your internship full-time during a summer semester as long as you meet all the conditions.
+You may be able to do your internship full-time during a summer semester as long as you meet all the conditions, including the following: the summer semester must not be mandatory for your program of study, and the summer semester must not be your last semester of study.